Pilbara: Economy

+Despite an economic output of over $125 billion per year (as of 2025), the economic wellbeing of the Aboriginal community has deteriorated over the last three decades.
+Professor Peter Yu of the Australian National University has labeled this disparity as “economic apartheid”.
+Professor Marcia Langton has written about the extreme disparity between Pilbara Aboriginal communities like Ieramugadu (Roebourne), and towns like Karratha and Dampier, only 45km away, which are home to much of the mining, oil and gas workforce.

+In 2025, Seven West Media published an opinion article by Regional Development Australia (Pilbara) board member and CEO of the Ngarluma Yindjibarndi Foundation Ltd (NYFL) Sean-Paul Stephens, on the failure of the Pilbara in achieving economic reconciliation in the years since the Pilbara Strike.

 The Pilbara's economy is dominated by mining exports and petroleum export industries.

 During the 1970s the area was known for union militancy with many strikes and some mines operating as fully unionised 'closed shops.'
 This was challenged by employers from the mid-1980s onwards and the region now has a very low level of union membership compared to other parts of Australia.

 Iron ore

 Most of Australia's iron ore is mined in the Pilbara, with mines mostly centred around Tom Price and Newman.
 The iron ore industry employs 9,000 people from the Pilbara area.
 The Pilbara also has one of the world's major manganese mines, Woodie Woodie, situated 400 km southeast of Port Hedland.

 Iron ore deposits were first discovered by prospector Stan Hilditch, who in 1957 found a large iron ore deposit in the southern Ophthalmia Range, at what was to become the Mount Whaleback mine.

 In the 1960s, it was reportedly called "one of the most massive ore bodies in the world" by Thomas Price, then vice president of US-based steel company Kaiser Steel.
 Geoscience Australia calculated that the country's "economic demonstrated resources" of iron amounted to 24 gigatonnes, or 24 billion tonnes.
 According to the Australian Bureau of Agricultural and Resource Economics, As of 2010, that resource is being used up at a rate of 324 million tonnes a year, with rates expected to increase over coming years.
-Experts Gavin Mudd (Monash University) and Jonathon Law (Commonwealth Scientific and Industrial Research Organisation) expect it to be gone within 30 to 50 years (Mudd) and 56 years (Law).
+Experts Gavin Mudd (Monash University) and Jonathon Law (CSIRO) expect it to be gone within 30 to 50 years (Mudd) and 56 years (Law).

 As of 2010, active iron ore mines in the Pilbara are: